intel/double-batched-fft-library/_sources/manual/examples.rst.txt

 Examples
 ========

-Here we show the configurations for several standard cases.
+We show the configurations for several standard cases.
 FFTW analogues are provided if applicable.
+Here, we use double precision; for single precision one uses *precision::f32* in the double-batched FFT library and the prefix *fftwf* in FFTW.

 Single complex-data FFT
 -----------------------

 .. code:: c++

-   configuration cfg = {1, {1, N, 1}, direction::forward, transform_type::c2c};
+   configuration cfg = {1, {1, N, 1}, precision::f64, direction::forward, transform_type::c2c};

 .. tip::